 Having a blog creates an opportunity for you to drive new traffic to your website.
 You can be active by posting links to your blog on social media and in newsletters.
 You can also sit back reap the benefits that new, relevant content can have on Search Engine Optimization (SEO).

 In a recent Wyoming Small Business Development Center (SBDC) Network webinar, nationally-recognized digital marketing expert Eric Spellmann stressed the importance of updated blogs.
 Spellmann says having original and recent content on your website will help you rank higher in search engine results.
-You can register to watch a recording of that presentation by clicking here.

 How to Write a Blog